 Postdoctoral fellow positions at Penn Epigenetics Institute: Philadelphia, PA, United States

-Two postdoctoral positions for wet (experimental), dry (computational), or hybrid biologists are available in the interdisciplinary lab of Dr. Golnaz Vahedi.
+Postdoctoral positions for wet (experimental), dry (computational), or hybrid biologists are available in the interdisciplinary lab of Dr. Golnaz Vahedi.
 The Vahedi laboratory is part of the Department of Genetics, Perelman School of Medicine at the University of Pennsylvania.
 We are a core member of the Epigenetics Institute (https://goo.gl/GnaZdx) and a member of the Institute for Immunology (https://goo.gl/Vi2jAP).
-We are also a member of the Human Pancreas Analysis Program at Penn (https://hpap.pmacs.upenn.edu/) and have an unprecedented opportunity to perform deep profiling of the human endocrine pancreas and its interaction with the immune system.
-Our laboratory is multidisciplinary, integrating computational and experimental approaches to develop a single to collective cell understanding of gene regulation in immune cells.
+We are a member of the Human Pancreas Analysis Program at Penn (https://hpap.pmacs.upenn.edu/) and have an unprecedented opportunity to perform deep profiling of the human endocrine pancreas and its interaction with the immune system.
+Our laboratory is multidisciplinary, integrating computational and experimental approaches to develop a system-level understanding of gene regulation in immune cells.
 We blend epigenomics, human and mouse genetics, immunology, and computational biology to pursue a new understanding of gene regulation in the immune system.
-We use bulk assays including ChIP-seq, ATAC-seq, and chromatin conformation assays such as HiChIP and HiC, in addition to cutting-edge single-cell genomic assays such as single-cell (sc)ATAC-seq and scRNA-seq or the single-cell Oligopaint imaging technique.
+We use bulk assays including ChIP-seq, ATAC-seq, and chromatin conformation assays such as HiC, in addition to cutting-edge single-cell genomic assays such as single-cell (sc)ATAC-seq and scRNA-seq or the single-cell Oligopaint imaging technique.

 Experimental candidates are required to hold a PhD in molecular biology, immunology, or biochemistry.
 Experience in genomics and epigenomics will be viewed favorably.
 Potential training opportunities exist for the experimental scientist joining our lab to learn computational genomics.